AlieNbee239/-CAT-Exam-Study-Tracker/README.md

 https://alienbee239.github.io/CAT-Exam-Study-Tracker/   👈👈👈👈👈👈this id the tracker
-## 👆👆👆👆👆👆👆👆tracker👆👆
+## 👆👆👆👆👆👆👆👆tracker and Planner👆👆

-# -CAT-Exam-Study-Tracker
+# -CAT-Exam-Study-Tracker and Planner
 A minimalist study tracker web app 🎯 designed for CAT exam preparation.
 Effortlessly manage daily tasks 📝, visualize progress with a countdown timer, and stay motivated.
 Features a calendar overview and secure data import/export.
-Built with HTML, CSS, and Vanilla JS for a smooth, fast experience. 🚀
+Built with HTML, CSS, and Vanilla JS for a smooth, fast experience. 🚀 better Than  creaku,Strat Cat
  # 🎯 CAT Exam Study Tracker

 Welcome to your new study buddy!